xianc/Warble/README.md

 >-javascripts folder: contains the file for the dynamic updating of warbles
 >-TwitterImplementation.pdf: the Requirements doc for Warble.
 It is linked on every page in the footer.

+Note: There are additional .js files in lib (lib/followers and lib/warbles) that were never used, hence they don't have any documentation.